happner/happn-cluster/README.md

 Inter-cluster connections are made using the admin user.
 All nodes in the cluster will need the same admin username and password configured.

-**NB: Once created, the admin user's password cannot be changed from config.**
+**Once created, the admin user's password cannot be changed from config.**

 To change the admin password.